 7. Menstruation Decreases Milk Supply

 I never paid attention to the correlation between breast milk and my menses.
-According to Simpson, babies tend to nurse more frequently because our milk supply decreases when a wombman menstrates.
+According to Simpson, babies tend to nurse more frequently because our milk supply decreases when a wombman menstruates.

 8. Stress Decreases Milk Supply

-I know stress attacks us internally, I was surprised to learn that it can decrease our milk supply.
+I know stress attacks us internally, I was surprised to learn that it can impact our milk.

-Did you already know about these breastfeeding findings?
-If not, which one resonated with you?
-What other breastfeeding books are you reading?
+Which breastfeeding benefit resonated with you?
+What other maternity books are you reading?
 Need to schedule a one-on-one?
 Use code: HEART2HEART.

 Until next time...